VladWantsToBattle/Issue-Management-System/README.md

 # Issue-Management-System
-Desktop application created on C#.
+Desktop application created on C# and SQLite.